 Since breathing affects our brain and our nervous system, we inevitably encounter these tug-of-war experiences between thoughts and our breath.
 Guided meditation practices give us better control over our breathing pattern, and over a period of time, it brings strength and clarity in our understanding of the mind, the Self, and the nature of life.

-3. Restlessness and physical discomfort
+#Challenge 3 Restlessness and physical discomfort

 Meditating has never been an easy ride for anyone.
-Numerous distractions in the form of sensory disturbances, physical sensations like tingling, tightness in the body, or difficulty in sitting in one posture, restlessness, doubt, anxiety, and mental disturbances like voices or visions can tend to make your meditation practice a challenging experience.
+Numerous distractions in the form of sensory disturbances, physical sensations like tingling, tightness in the body, or difficulty in sitting in one posture, restlessness, doubt, stress, and mental disturbances like voices or visions can tend to make your meditation practice a challenging experience.